Let a hero see you.

 I also have an email list of people whom I can send out a collective cry for help.
 This gets even more vulnerable.
 I’ve had to ask for groceries.
 I’ve had to ask for a car to use.
 I’ve had to ask others to make prison visits in my place.

 I’ve had to make these hard asks or sink further.
 I could make these hard asks because of the people I’ve intentionally put into my life.
+I wrote a book dedicated to these people in my life.

 Let us think of ways to motivate one another to acts of love and good works.
 Hebrews 10:24.